nishujangra/ATM-Interface/Readme.md

 Current Balance: $100
 ```

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Inspired by basic banking operations and ATM functionalities.
 - Built with C++ to demonstrate object-oriented programming and simple user authentication.

----

-This README provides a comprehensive overview of the project, instructions for setup and usage, and examples of how to interact with the ATM interface.